illuminerdi/multicast/README.txt

 == DESCRIPTION:

-A simple command line tool to start and join a multicast for your current subnet.
+A simple command line tool to start and/or join a multicast for your current subnet.

 == FEATURES/PROBLEMS: